-Counselling practice and supervision logs – templates and samples of which are available from the Accreditation Folder in the Members Library – and relevant training certificates.
+Counselling practice and supervision logs – templates and samples of which can be found here – and relevant training certificates.

 No. Achieving a diploma is part of the way to accreditation.
 Experience needs to be accumulated and if the training course is not ACC recognised then an essay will also be required.

 ACC asks for photocopies of all relevant certificates and we reserve the right to contact training providers for confirmation that the training has been undertaken.
 Evidence is needed for your initial accreditation.

 You will need to obtain the appropriate certificate(s) from your training provider.

 The training provider should be able to answer this question but if there is any doubt information is available via the ACC office.

 Yes, but it will need to be approved by a recognised UK educational establishment.
 If this is so, the applicant will need to submit a 2000 word essay entitled ‘How my faith informs my practice’ in addition to the normal criteria.

 Potentially yes.
 Each training portfolio will be assessed individually.
 Initially a transcript of the course content would be required and should be sent to the Director of Counselling, who will give an early indication of comparative educational value.

 ACC needs to see counselling logs for the last year and a signed summary sheet for the rest of the hours.
 The summary should be signed by the appropriate supervisor or agency Director.

 Yes, however a letter explaining any break(s) would be required.